-1.4.1.
-Activity Centre Objectives
+1.4.1 Activity Centre Objectives

-Development and subdivision in the activity centre plan area shall align with the objectives outlined in Table 1 that relate to key elements around the themes of Character, Community, Live/Work/Play and Connected.
-These theme were formulated by the visioning process undertaken with the local community and business owners.
+Development and subdivision in the precinct structure plan area shall align with the objectives outlined in Table 1 that relate to key elements around the themes of Urban Form, Community, Land Use and Activity, and Movement.
+These themes were formulated by the visioning process undertaken with the local community and business owners.